When Rajinikanth And Shankar Were Rejected By A Top Production House!

 AGS Rejected The Proposal?

 According to the report, 2.0's proposed budget was around Rs 250 crore back then.
 But the production house calculated the prospects and mentioned that they would take up the project if it can be made within Rs 150 crore.
-Later, they rejected the plan and LYCA Productions instead stepped in.
+Later, they rejected the plan and LYCA Productions stepped in.

 The Previous Instance